teracow/googliser/README.md

 **Required!** The search-phrase to look for.
 Enclose whitespace in quotes e.g. *"small brown cows"*

 `-f` or `--failures [INTEGER]`
 How many download failures before exiting?
 Default is 40.
 Enter 0 for unlimited (this may try to download all results - so only use if there are many failures).
+In rare circumstances, it is possible to get more failures than this.
+Worst case would be reported as high as `((failures - 1) + concurrency)`.
+The inevitable consequence of concurrent downloads. :)

 `-c` or `--concurrency [INTEGER]`
 How many concurrent image downloads?
 Default is 8.
-Maximum is 40. **A higher number will not necessarily download faster!**
+Maximum is 40. **Larger is not necessarily faster!**

 `-t` or `--timeout [INTEGER]`
 Number of seconds before retrying download.
 Default is 15.
 Maximum is 600 (10 minutes).